ISN'T

 When that awakening came to me

-I wrote you a note telling you so.
+I wrote you a note telling you

 The next day I wondered how